AndriusRiepsas/golang_homework/readme.txt

 	Inside "tests" directory is "test_uploads".
 From this directory unit test reads files and tries to upload to the server.
 	The hardcoded string in "server_test.go" defines from which directory read and upload files.
-	Initially it is set as follows: const testUploadDirectory = "./test_uploads/" Inside "tests" directory is "uploads" directory.
-Here server stores uploaded files.
-Initially it is empty.
+	Initially it is set as follows: const testUploadDirectory = "./test_uploads/" Files will be uploaded into "tests" directory in "uploads" directory.
-2) Test json updating functionality("The properties that have even integer number should be increased by 1000");
+2) Test json updating functionality("The properties that start with a vowel should be removed from the JSON data" and "The properties that have even integer number should be increased by 1000");

 The tests can be execute from main/root directory with the following command line command: go test ./tests